publiccodenet/about/organization/privacy.md

 ## What we do with your personal information

-For people:
+We use your personal information to:

-* who have signed up  - we use it to send people information about our news and events
+* send information about our news and events (if you've signed up to our mailing list)

-* we work with - we use it to work directly with people to carry out the work of the Foundation
+* work directly with people to carry out the work of the Foundation (if you work with the Foundation)

-* who work for the Foundation - we use it to efficiently, predictably and lawfully recruit, manage and support staff
+* efficiently, predictably and lawfully recruit, manage and support staff (if you work for the Foundation)

 ## Who we share your personal information with